 Jurassic period the most famous of all periods of the Mesozoic era.
 Most likely, such fame Jurassic period acquired thanks to the film "Jurassic Park".

-Jurassic period tectonics:
+Jurassic tectonics:

 about 205 - 200 million years ago

-Masters of the seas of the Jurassic period:
+Masters of the Jurassic Seas:

-As a result of the split of Pangea, in Jurassic period, new seas and straits were formed, in which new types of animals and algae developed.
+As a result of the split of Pangea, Jurassic period, new seas and straits were formed, in which new types of animals and algae developed.

 Herbivorous dinosaurs: